 Skip to content

-Operational reference for MCP Identity Gateway operators and implementers.
+Operational reference for the Aembit-operated MCP Identity Gateway.

-For environment variables, see Environment variables reference.
-For installation, see Set up the MCP Identity Gateway.
+For Tenant-side configuration, see Set up the MCP Identity Gateway.

 The tokens and credentials used in each hop have different formats and purposes: